ElisStaaf/qv/README.md

 quit_times=2
 ```
 tab_stop being where the tab stops (duh) and quit_times being the amount of `Ctrl+Q`'s it takes to quit after
 modifying a file.
 Yeah, cool.
+Enjoy the project!

     This work is licensed under the BSD-Clause-2-license (for the "kilo" source code), and the
     Apache-2.0-license (For the modified parts of the source code), please abide to each license